 There are so many dodgy weight loss tips circulating the inter-web, but here are the top 6 weight loss tips that are currently frustrating me.
-We all know there are plenty more, so please add the worst tips you've ever heard to the comment section on my Facebook or Instagram!

 Here are 10 really terrible, damn awful weight loss tips that you need to start ignoring immediately.